ray-project/ray/doc/source/ray-core/patterns/map-reduce.rst

 .. note::

-  It's generally recommended to use the high level Ray :ref:`Datasets <datasets>` library to do MapReduce than the low level Ray tasks.
+  It's generally recommended to use the high level Ray :ref:`Datasets <datasets>` library for data transformations rather than building MapReduce directly with Ray tasks.
-  The relevant APIs are :meth:`map_batches <ray.data.Dataset.map_batches>`, :meth:`aggregate <ray.data.Dataset.aggregate>` and :meth:`groupby <ray.data.Dataset.groupby>`.
+  For example, you can use Datasets APIs like :meth:`map_batches <ray.data.Dataset.map_batches>`, :meth:`aggregate <ray.data.Dataset.aggregate>` and :meth:`groupby <ray.data.Dataset.groupby>`.

 Example use case
 ----------------